neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/sparse-transfer-learn-readme.md

 With proper pruning, you can set [XX]% of YOLOv5-l weights to 0 and retain [XX]% of the dense model's accuracy.
 See [Sparsifying YOLOv5](Ultralytics-Sparsify-README.md) for more details.

-Sparse Transfer Learning saves you the GPU-hours and hyperparemeter expertise needed to create a sparse YOLOv5 from scratch.
+Sparse Transfer Learning enables you to train a sparse model on your dataset with just one command line call.

 ## :mag_right: How It Works

-There are four simple steps to sparse transfer learning with SparseML:
+There are four simple steps to Sparse Transfer Learning with SparseML:
 1. Select a Pre-Sparsified Model
 2. Create Dataset
 3. Run Sparse Transfer Learning Algorithm